riley-ios101/proj7/README.md

 Submitted by: **Riley Dou**

 **Task List** is an app that allows you to organize your tasks.
-You can create new tasks, edit existing tasks, and mark them as complete to see your progress!
+You can create new tasks, edit existing tasks, and mark tasks as complete to see your progress!
 You can also view each task in a calendar, so you can easily see which tasks are set for which date.

 Time spent: **3** hours spent in total